ryemislam/single-gpu-passthrough-wiki/3)-checking-if-your-IOMMU-groups-are-correct.md

 **Group 9**: Is the perfect example how your GPU group should look like in most cases.
 Some _NVIDIA cards_ will have 4 devices in the group. **MAKE SURE YOU ADD THEM ALL!**

+**AMD users** can have there GPU and AUDIO device in different IOMMU group but that is still fine.

 **DON'T ADD BRIDGES**